dgelessus/NAGUS/docs/product_id.rst

 For H'uru clients,
 the build type has no functional effect on the client.

-.. _branch_id:
+.. index:: branch ID
+   :name: branch_id

 Branch ID
 ---------

-.. index:: branch ID

 Has always been 1 for most shards, including GameTap MOUL, Cyan's MOULa, Minkata, and Gehn.